kbtdr/ergodox-emacs/readme.md

 Some toggles for non letter keys such as pipe, colon and question mark are defined to save pressing the shift key.

+Ctrl/Alt keys are accessed via single/double tap and hold on two keys, one on each keypad just above the thumb keys.

 A custom key to toggle line numbers, focussed editing mode, and custom colour themes is also defined.
 Thanks to [Protesiaos Stavrou](https://protesilaos.com) for these and his beautiful Modus Operandi and Vivendi Themes.

+A diagram of the layout is shown in the keymap.c file.